-I used to have a professor who was fond of reminding his classes, “Christ died to make us perfect!”
-But I have a problem: I’m not perfect.
+I used to have a professor who was fond of reminding his classes that Christ died to make us perfect!
+But I have a problem: I’m not perfect; at least, not yet.

-St. Paul tells us in the second letter to the Corinthians, “For godly grief produces a repentance that leads to salvation and brings no regret, but worldly grief produces death.”
-(2 Cor.
-7:10)
+In 2 Corinthians 7:10, Paul says, For godly grief produces a repentance that leads to salvation and brings no regret, but worldly grief produces death.

 True repentance doesn’t lead to regret; it leads to change.

 The repentance Paul talks about has three components:

 1. Sorrow for Sin Sorrow for sin is a private but necessary part of reconciliation with God.
 It’s the difference between a heartfelt return to God’s rule and a perfunctory apology given to acquire forgiveness because “I know I’m supposed to be sorry.”

 2. Desire to Turn From Sin The reason we give up bad habits or distractions during Lent, for example, is to avoid temptation and the occasion of sin.
 The outward appearance, the action, means very little without the inward reverence of a person who desires to become holy through God’s strength.

 3. Trust in God’s Grace By trusting in the forgiveness Jesus died to offer us and the work of the Holy Spirit within us, we can come to a real knowledge of our sins and repent in a healthy way.
 Lent can lead us to a greater sense of the grace which makes us aware of our sin, gives us strength to turn from our old ways, and ultimately saves us.

 However, many Christians, myself included, often fail to understand the meaning of true repentance and suffer from the regret that Paul talks about in 2 Corinthians.
 That regret, an overwhelming and sometimes crippling guilt, is something God sent Christ to free us from.